 Skip to main content

 Track and retrieve a user’s real-time location using the device’s native GPS.
 Supports live updates to your frontend as the user moves, chronological replay on app reopen, optional server delivery on each point, and distance-based triggers for high-accuracy use cases like running or navigation apps.
+Foreground tracking works out of the box with no additional setup.
+Background tracking, where the GPS keeps recording after the user leaves your app, requires a one-time toggle in the Despia Editor and a rebuild.

 Installation